Rise Against Hunger Executive Leadership

 In April, 2018, Edna was featured in the Raleigh News and Observer newspaper for her efforts to revitalize agriculture and food security in Haiti.
 She also received the award of “Exceptional Women of Excellence,” at the 2018 Annual Women Economic Forum, for her contribution to international development and humanitarian landscape, with special emphasis on empowerment, inclusiveness and inspiration among women and children.
 Her passion is to alleviate hunger, create food security spaces among underprivileged and vulnerable populations; and empower women to thrive in their communities.
 Edna holds a Bachelors in Agricultural Economics and a Masters in International Development and Administration from Andrew University, Michigan.

 Rick Kearney has been with Rise Against Hunger since 2007.
 Bringing a background of banking, teaching, ministry and missions, Rick has applied his diverse skills and experiences in various roles within Rise Against Hunger.
 Beginning as a Community Engagement Manager in Eastern North Carolina, Rick launched Rise Against Hunger’s second meal packaging location and subsequently worked in logistics, distribution, operations and community engagement.
-Rick is currently the Chief Logistics and Engagement Officer, working with the organization’s supply chain, operations, process improvement and community engagement teams.
+Rick is currently the Chief Operating Officer, working with the organization’s supply chain, operations, process improvement and community engagement teams.
 Rick strongly believes that passion may draw a person to Rise Against Hunger, but purpose and fulfillment will sustain them.
 Rick graduated from UNC Chapel Hill in 1983 with a B.S. in Business Administration.
 Rick lives in Kinston, NC, with his wife, Susan, and son, Samuel.

 Amy Lewis is a dynamic and results-oriented business professional with over 20 years of experience in human resources management, business operations and non-profit leadership.
 Working her way through college in the hospitality and retail industries, Amy gained operations and people management experience and ultimately migrated into her chosen field of human resource management.
 Since then, Amy has built a solid infrastructure of systems, processes, and programs for both non-profit and for-profit businesses where HR was broken or nonexistent.
 Amy has served as a strategic business partner using creative synergies to successfully lead and influence teams to achieve business results.
 A strategic thinker and excellent presenter with strong, proven problem-solving and project management skills, she has developed and enhanced HR programs and services across the spectrum of HR.
 Amy’s extensive financial management experience, full-cycle talent management, benefit plan design, compensation plan management, and technology system knowledge has made her an important contributor to the business’s success.
 Described as a natural leader who has an incredible ability to get things done, personable and passionate, Amy seeks out opportunities to improve business processes and systems.